drewwalton19216801/gosh/doc/if_statements.md

 2. **Multi-line format**: If statements must use the multi-line format with separate `then`, `else`, and `fi` keywords on their own lines.

+3. **Nested if statements**: gosh fully supports nested if statements.
+You can place if statements inside other if statements, and the parser will correctly match each `if` with its corresponding `fi`.

-3. **Condition evaluation**: The condition is based on the exit status of the command.
+4. **Condition evaluation**: The condition is based on the exit status of the command.
 Exit status 0 means success (true), non-zero means failure (false).

-4. **Variable expansion**: Variables in conditions are expanded before evaluation.
+5. **Variable expansion**: Variables in conditions are expanded before evaluation.

-5. **Return statements**: Functions can use `return` statements within if blocks to exit early.
+6. **Return statements**: Functions can use `return` statements within if blocks to exit early.

 ## Examples